telerik/fiddler-everywhere-docs/user-guide/rules.md

 - **Rules Toolbar**&mdash;Provides options for sharing, manual import or export, and manual execution.
 - **Rule Builder**&mdash;Creates new rules and edits existing ones.
-- **Rules Queue**&mdash;A queue of created rules that are executed in the order of appearance from top to bottom.
-Each rule in the queue has its own toolbar with different rule-related functionalities.
+- **Rules Queue**&mdash;A queue of created rules executed in the order of appearance from top to bottom.
+Each rule in the queue has its toolbar with different rule-related functionalities.

 ## Built-In Logic